 - Pedestrian bridge crossings over US 183 will be located near Manor Road/Springdale Road, 51st Street, and Bolm Road.

-- Planned improvements provide connections to the 290 Toll and 71 Toll SUP facilities, as well as the Lance Armstrong Bikeway and the Walnutr Creek Trail.
+- Planned improvements provide connections to the 290 Toll and 71 Toll SUP facilities, as well as the Lance Armstrong Bikeway and the Walnut Creek Trail.

 71 Toll Lane Shared Use Path

-- The project includes a five-mile shared use path that is separated from the roadway and two miles of new sidewalk
+- The project includes a 5-mile shared use path that is separated from the roadway and two miles of new sidewalk

 - Improvements will connect to bicycle and pedestrian facilities under development as part of the 183 South Project and the Travis County Onion Creek Greenway Trail